cortexrd/Knack-Toolkit-Library/README.md

 **\_lud and \_lub**: Last Updated Date and Last Updated By.
 Both must be used together. \_lud is a date/time field and \_lub is a connection to an account.
 When this pair of fields are included in a table that has Inline Editing enabled, each time the user modifies **any** cell, an API call will automatically update these two values with the current date/time and the logged-in account.

+**\_cfv=[params1], [params2]**: Colorize Field by Value.
+Can be used with grids and lists.
+Used to change the color of the text and background of a cell, based on its value.
+It is also possible to set the following styles: font weight (bold, extrabold , 700), underline and italic.
+It is also possible to set the style to propagate across the whole row.
+The colors support named values (ex: red, purple) or hex values with optional transparency (ex: \#ff08, or \#ffff0080 for 50% transparent yellow).

+The parameters syntax is as follows:

+**\_cfv= [operator, value, textColor, backgroundColor, fontWeight, options]**

+operator (required):

+-   eq (equals)
+-   neq (not equals)
+-   gt (greater than)
+-   gte (greater than or equal to)
+-   lt (less than)
+-   lte (less than or equal to)
+-   sw (starts with)
+-   ew (ends with)

+value (required): Any textual or numeric value.
+For “empty” string, leave two consecutive commas.

+textColor (required): any standard “named colors” or hex values starting with \# and has 3, 4, 6, or 8 digits is supported.

+backgroundColor (optional): Same as above.
+Will colorize the cell or only the text if the “t” option is included.

+fontWeight (optional): Any named value like “bold”, or “lighter”, or a numeric values like 700.
+Omit or leave empty for default.

+options (optional): Possible values are

+u - underline

+i - italic

+t - text only

+p - propagate style to whole row

+Example: \_cfv=[ne,,,red,,iu], [gte,100, yellow,\#00F9]

+The first group between square brackets will set the background in red when the value is not blank and set the text style to default weight, italics and underlined.
+The second one will set the text color to yellow and the background in blue at 56.3 % transparency, when the value is greater than or equal to 100.

+Additional notes:

+-   The square brackets are optional if you have only one group of parameters
+-   Be careful to avoid conflicting conditions, since they will give unpredictable results.
+-   The group of parameters are applied from left to right, so that if you have overlapping conditions, the last one will have precedence.
+-   Transparency is useful to combine the visual effects of various colors
+-   This keyword must be used in the field’s description.
+It will take effect in all grids and lists where used.
+-   This keyword can also be used in the view title or description.
+-   Using both in the view and in the field is supported but need extra care to avoid conflicting conditions.
+When using both, the field keyword has precedence over the view’s.

 ## Views

 ### Usage